1966 World Series: Game 1

+McNally wouldn't last much longer, though, as he was taken out with one out in the bottom of the third inning after loading the bases on walks.
+Moe Drabowsky entered the game and struck out Parker, but then walked Gilliam, forcing in a run and making it 4-2.
+Drabowsky, however, got out of the jam when Roseboro popped out to Etchebarren in foul territory.
+This third-inning run would be the Dodgers' last run of 1966.

-This third-inning run, however, would be the Dodgers' last run of 1966.
-With one out in the bottom of the third inning, McNally was replaced by Moe Drabowsky after loading the bases on walks.
-Drabowsky struck out Parker and walked Gilliam, forcing in a run, before Roseboro fouled out.
-Drabowsky struck out six consecutive batters in the next two innings, tying Hod Eller's record from Game 5 of the scandal-tainted 1919 World Series.
+From there, the Orioles controlled the rest of the game.
+They added an insurance run in the fourth inning against Joe Moeller (who replaced Drysdale in the third inning), when Davey Johnson scored from second on a fielder's choice by Luis Aparicio.
+Meanwhile, Drabowsky struck out six consecutive batters in the next two innings, tying Hod Eller's record from Game 5 of the scandal-tainted 1919 World Series.
 Drabowsky's total of 11 strikeouts in 6 2/3 innings of relief are a record for a relief pitcher in a World Series game.
 The Orioles won 5–2, and the Dodgers would not get another runner across the plate in the series.